I tried 5 tools for Freshdesk dashboard widgets to find the best in 2026

 2. Freshdesk team dashboards

-This is the one you already have, the built-in dashboard feature inside Freshdesk.
+This is the reliable, built-in dashboard feature inside Freshdesk.
 It lets you create dashboards for different teams using a library of ready-made widgets.
-It’s the most obvious starting point and what most of us are used to.
+It’s a very capable starting point and serves as the trusted heart of many support operations.

-It’s on this list because it’s the baseline.
-For a simple, real-time view of your team's workload and basic numbers like ticket volume and CSAT, it works just fine.
-It's a solid choice for keeping a finger on the pulse of daily operations.
+For a simple, real-time view of your team's workload and core numbers like ticket volume and CSAT, it works perfectly.
+It's a solid choice for keeping a finger on the pulse of daily operations and is highly trusted by thousands of companies.

 An example of the native Freshdesk team dashboard, which offers a variety of standard Freshdesk dashboard widgets for at-a-glance monitoring.